cogilabs/CogiPB3kMkIVOS/README.md

 → It will be used to calculate your level, the level itself being your age and the experience bar showing what's left before your next birthday.

 - Inventory
-→ All your items will be stored there for display in the inventory tab.
+→ All your items and caps will be stored there for display in the inventory tab.

 - Special points and perks
 → Like the inventory, they will be stored there for display in the status tab.